FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 ## Using DNS

-Using Pod IPs has the limitation that Pods might get a new IP address if they are created and sometimes using service IPs is not the right approach.
+Using Pod IPs has the limitation that Pods might get a new IP address if they are recreated and sometimes using service IPs is not the right approach.
 FDB supports to use DNS in the cluster file since 7.1 and the operator can make use of that.
-*Note*: That this requires to build the operator image by yourself until we publish an image that contains the 7.1 library as primary library.
+*Note*: This requires the following customization to inject the 7.1 library and use it as primary library (see code example below).
+As an alternative you can build the operator image by yourself that contains the 7.1 library as the primary library.
-Building the operator by yourself can be achieved with `docker build --build-arg FDB_VERSION=7.1.25 -t foundationdb/fdb-kubernetes-operator .` as an alternative you can add the following customization to inject the 7.1 library and use it as primary library:
+Building the operator by yourself can be achieved with `docker build --build-arg FDB_VERSION=7.1.25 -t foundationdb/fdb-kubernetes-operator .`.

 ```yaml
       initContainers: